foodcoop-adam/foodsoft/lib/foodsoft_vokomokum/README.md

 synchronised with that.
 This also means that any users available to foodsoft but not to Vokomokum are created with an offset of 20000.
 If the number of Vokomokum users would ever cross that boundary, this needs to be increased.

+Perhaps this offset is dropped in the future, since the member id is now included in the ordergroup name as well.
+For now, we use the id of the first member of an ordergroup.